thejawker/rennen/readme.md

 ## roadmap
 read these things that i should do but probably won't [here](todo.md)

+## creds
+it's built with the [bubbletea](https://github.com/charmbracelet/bubbletea) framework, and is released using goreleaser.

 ## contributing
 well, you really don't have to